Table of Contents

 The amount of time ecstasy stays in the system depends on the type of drug tests.
-Here are the standard drug tests that screen a person’s body for substances.
+Here are the standard drug tests or MDMA test kit that screen a person’s body for substances.

 Certain over-the-counter-drugs may cause a false-positive result.
 Some of those drugs are pseudoephedrine and certain antidepressants.
 Before taking the test, you should inform your test administrator that you are taking certain over-the-drugs.

 Blood tests are not frequently used for drug testing because they are somewhat invasive.
 So, most people prefer other drug tests than this.
 Aside from that, it can only detect for a short time.

 When people take the drug by mouth, it reaches its highest blood concentration within two (2) hours.

 The saliva test is another drug test people rarely use.
 After a person uses MDMA, it can detect substances for a short time.

 It is a drug test that most users dread taking.
 The reason behind this is that it is the most accurate and the hardest to cheat.
 It has a much longer detection window.

 It means that it can detect traces of drugs for quite a long time.

 How Long Does Ecstasy Stay in Your System?